honeyd/angularfire-presentation/README.md

 server and browser templating will convolute your app.
 Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

-## How to use angular-express-seed
+## How to use angular-express-bootstrap-seed

-Clone the angular-express-seed repository, run `npm install` to grab the dependencies, and start hacking!
+Clone the angular-express-bootstrap-seed repository, run `npm install` to grab the dependencies, and start hacking!

 ### Running the app